fntlnz/atags.vim/README.md

 # Work in progress

-- Support for different tag generators.
+- [] Support for different tag generators.
 At the moment this supports only ctags.
-- Use [tpope/vim-dispatch](https://gituhb.com/tpope/vim-dispatch) to be compatible with vim that doesn't have `jobstart`
+- [] Use [tpope/vim-dispatch](https://gituhb.com/tpope/vim-dispatch) to be compatible with vim that doesn't have `jobstart`
-- Write docs
+- [] Write the docs